 Strategic planning at Moberly Area Community College is an ongoing activity involving all constituents of the College: faculty, staff, students, administration, and members of the community.
 A Strategic Planning Committee, consisting of faculty, staff, and administrators across MACC locations is formed to ensure that all constituents have an avenue for input into the strategic planning process.
 This committee is responsible for organizing and directing planning efforts, and formalizing an official Strategic Plan for approval by the Board of Trustees.

 Throughout the strategic planning process, faculty, staff, administration, students, area educators, adjunct faculty, alumni, college advisory boards, and community members are given the opportunity to have input.
 Other sources utilized throughout the planning process include Mission and Vision documentation, academic and support services assessment data, and regular interaction with students, faculty, staff, and community members.
 The review process also considers national, state, and local which impact the College.

-Results of the above planning strategies are reviewed by MACC Administration, which establishes priorities for inclusion in the Master Plan, suggests corrective actions, assigns implementation to specific staff, and identifies resources needed.
-The finalized Master Plan document is ultimately presented to the Board of Trustees for review and approval.
-After formal approval, the President distributes the plan College-wide and implementation begins.
-Quarterly progress reports ensure the completion of plan objectives in a timely fashion and the President or her designee makes semi-annual progress reports to all staff and a mid-cycle progress report to the Board of Trustees.
+Results of the above planning strategies are reviewed by MACC administration, which helps to establish priorities for inclusion in the Strategic Plan, suggest corrective actions, assign implementation to specific staff, and identify resources needed.
+The finalized Strategic Plan document is ultimately presented to the Board of Trustees for review and approval.
+After formal approval, the President distributes the plan college-wide and implementation begins.
+Semi-annual progress reports ensure the completion of plan objectives in a timely fashion.
+The President shares broad progress updates twice a year with the college community.

 Master Plan Quarterly Updates